Urethral Strictures

 When you come to City of Hope, you automatically gain access to an unparalleled array of support services to help you and your loved ones take each step during and after urethral stricture treatment.

-City of Hope is a nationally recognized leader in researching and treating urologic cancers and has been named by U.S. News & World Report as one of America's top urology and cancer hospitals.
+City of Hope is a nationally recognized leader in researching and treating urologic conditions and has been named by U.S. News & World Report as one of America's top urology and cancer hospitals.

 Just as no two patients are alike, urethral strictures require a personalized treatment plan to attain the best possible outcomes.